Elliot S. Lee

 Hi!
 I'm Elliot, a 2026 Princeton graduate (summa cum laude, Sigma Xi) in Operations Research and Financial Engineering (pre-med) with minors in Applied & Computational Mathematics, Quantitative Economics, Global Health & Health Policy, and Bioengineering.
 My work sits at the intersection of health systems, biostatistics, operations research, machine learning, and economics.
 I'm passionate about using quantitative methods to address real-world health challenges, from optimizing antimicrobial supply chains in Botswana to modeling population genetics and vaccination program effectiveness.

 Beyond research, I serve as a certified EMT, have traveled across five continents, and enjoy exploring history, geography, and music.
-This summer I'm joining UC Berkeley as a predoctoral fellow in health economics, where I hope to continue building tools and insights that improve health outcomes for underserved populations.
+I'm currently a predoctoral fellow in health economics at UC Berkeley, working with Prof. David Chan on tools and insights that improve health outcomes for underserved populations.
 After my gap, I hope to attend medical school and become a dual orthopedic surgeon-statistician, working on cool ML projects that can have positive impacts on patient care and global health.

 Feel free to explore my research projects, check out my awards and interests, or get in touch!